 • For those working really long shifts (many of you) please work with your aid station captain and those in your group to rotate out and get some rest, feel free to bring a tent, sleeping bag etc so you can catch some Z’s – we do not want, need or expect anyone to try to stay awake for two days straight!

 • You are welcome to all the aid station food you can eat but you may get tired of it… you may want to pack a lunch so you have something you like.
-We are hoping to make some pizza at West Assembly and will plan to make that available to everyone a couple of times during the race.
+We will make pizza at West Assembly and will plan to make that available to everyone a couple of times during the race.

-• Your HATS https://www.zumbroendurancerun.com/2022-race-hat/ (taking a year off of t-shirts this year) will be sent out to Aid Station 2 / Central Assembly for those that are working there, the aid station captain or someone they assign will help get those out to everyone (if it is busy and nobody has offered, feel free to ask for it!).
+• Your HATS https://www.zumbroendurancerun.com/2023-race-beanie/ will be sent out to Aid Station 2 / Central Assembly for those that are working there, the aid station captain or someone they assign will help get those out to everyone (if it is busy and nobody has offered, feel free to ask for it!).
 For those working at Aid Station 3 and all other positions you can pick yours up at the merchandise booth / check-in area at the start / finish.

 • Need to know what we are providing at the aid stations?
 A list can be found HERE http://www.zumbroendurancerun.com/aid-station-supplies/

 • Never worked an aid station and want to learn more?
 You can do that HERE http://www.zumbroendurancerun.com/aid-stations-101/

 • Confused about the area or how the race course lays out?
 You can learn more HERE http://www.zumbroendurancerun.com/maps-and-data

 Below is a list of aid station captains and event leads:

 Unstaffed Water Stop (will have a HAM / communications volunteer and a person or two to keep them company here)

 Kurt Decker / TCRC – Omitted for web version